Walter Burkert

 Walter Burkert ([ˈbʊɐ̯kɐt]; 2 February 1931 – 11 March 2015) was a German scholar of Greek mythology and cult.

 A professor of classics at the University of Zurich, Switzerland, he taught in the UK and the US.
 He has influenced generations of students of religion since the 1960s, combining in the modern way the findings of archaeology and epigraphy with the work of poets, historians, and philosophers.
 He was a member of both the American Philosophical Society and the American Academy of Arts and Sciences.

 He published books on the balance between lore and science among the followers of Pythagoras, and more extensively on ritual and archaic cult survival, on the ritual killing at the heart of religion, on mystery religions, and on the reception in the Hellenic world of Near Eastern and Persian culture, which sets Greek religion in its wider Aegean and Near Eastern context.

-First academic era
+Personal life

 Burkert was born in Neuendettelsau.
 He married Maria Bosch in 1957 and they had three children, Reinhard, Andrea and Cornelius.
+He died on 11 March 2015 in Zürich, Switzerland.

+First academic era

 He studied classical philology, history, and philosophy at the Universities of Erlangen and Munich (1950–1954), and obtained his doctorate in philosophy at Erlangen in 1955.
-Following his marriage, he became an Assistant in course teaching at Erlangen for five years (1957–1961) and, then returned to his former University as Lecturer for another five years (until 1966).
-From early 1965 he worked as a Junior Fellow in the Center for Hellenic Studies in Washington, D.C. for one year.
-The first academic era of his life ended with a placement as Professor of Classical Philology at the Technical University of Berlin (1966–1969), and as Guest Professor at Harvard University for a year (1968).
+Following his marriage, he became an assistant in course teaching at Erlangen for five years (1957–1961) and, then returned to his former university as lecturer for another five years (until 1966).
+From early 1965 he worked as a junior fellow in the Center for Hellenic Studies in Washington, D.C. for one year.
+The first academic era of his life ended with a placement as professor of classical philology at Technische Universität Berlin (1966–1969), and as guest professor at Harvard University for a year (1968).